vanditttt/ospf-watcher/README.md

 ![](docs/ospfwatcher_plus_topolograph_architecture_v3_xdp_rules.png)
 Each Watcher instance maintains all routes and updates within an isolated network namespace.
 This isolation ensures efficient monitoring without interference and prevent route leaks.
 #### Listen only mode
-The FRR container is isolated in an individual network namespace and the **XDP OSPF filter** inspects all outgoing OSPF advertisements.
-It checks if FRR instance advertises only locally connected network (assigned on GRE tunnel) and no more.
-If it advertises multiple networks, OSPF Database description (DB) or LSUpdate will be dropped.
-It prevents the network from populating by unexpected network prefixes.
 > **Note**
 > ospfwatcher:v1.1 is compatible with [topolograph:v2.7](https://github.com/Vadims06/topolograph/releases/tag/v2.27), it means that OSPF network changes can be shown on the network graph.
 ### Functional Role